Wipeout (2008 game show): History

 Wipeout title card used from 2008 to 2010.
 The logo can still be seen around the course until Seasons 6-7.

 The series premiered on June 24, 2008, on ABC.
-After the pilot was shot, co-host Elon Gold was replaced.
+After the pilot was shot, color commentator Elon Gold was replaced.
 Producers called in Michael Glazer to find a "comic host replacement" that eventually went to John Henson.
 The first season's success spawned a series of international versions of Wipeout, debuting in countries including the United Kingdom and Argentina in January 2009.

 On December 8, 2008, ABC announced plans to counter-program NBC's Super Bowl game-day telecasts with a sports-star-studded episode of Wipeout, entitled "Wipeout Bowl".
 The episode was broadcast immediately following the game.
 The episode featured female cheerleaders competing against male "couch potato" sports fans.
-During the hour-long special, Monica Kauffman became the show's first female competitor to win.
+During the hour-long special, Monica Kaufmann became the show's first female competitor to win.
 Following the episode, an announcement was made that a second season had been commissioned, and a promo for the season was subsequently broadcast.

 The second season was broadcast during the summer of 2009.
 According to TV Week, in 2009, Wipeout became the third most popular game show in the world, based on ratings.
 On July 22, 2009, Wipeout was renewed for a third season, for which filming began in September 2009.

 The third season of the show premiered on June 22, 2010 with a special two-hour "Blind Date" episode preluding the series on June 1.
 ABC subsequently announced that other themed episodes would appear in Season 3, including episodes featuring ladies only and families.
 The third-season finale aired on September 14, 2010 with a special "America's Finest" edition, featuring some of America's heroes, including firefighters and policemen.